 Other poker offerings on WSOP.com NV

 WSOP.com NV isn’t big on unorthodox games, which isn’t an unreasonable approach for a site operating on a fenced-in market.

 Sit & Go tournaments

 WSOP.com NV gives you access to regular and turbo No Limit Hold’em Sit & Gos in heads-up, six-handed, and nine-handed formats.
 Buy-ins range from $1.10 to $55.
 If you’re looking for instant action, we recommend avoiding 9-handed STTs, as they generally take longer to start.

 WSOP.com NV rewards program

-WSOP.com NV has a very transparent loyalty program, officially referred to as WSOP.com Action Club.
+WSOP.com NV has a very transparent loyalty program, officially referred to as Player Rewards.
 The system is tiered and volume-based.
 Tiered, because reaching higher loyalty levels allows you to be more efficient at grinding.
 Volume-based, because the rewards you receive depend on how much you play.

 WSOP.com NV deposit/withdrawal options

 WSOP.com NV supports several cashiering methods, but some of them are not worth using due to reliability issues.
 While you won’t lose any money if your transaction is rejected, your certainly can save yourself some time and a headache by opting for one of the more reliable methods.

 All deposits are processed within a couple of minutes.
 If you opt to use an instant payment solution, you should be able to join the action at one of the real money tables pretty much as soon as you’re done signing up for a WSOP.com NV account.